GoogleCloudPlatform/cortex-data-foundation/README.md

    ```bash
    cd cortex-data-foundation
    ```
    If this is not the first time you have cloned the repository, execute `git pull --recurse-submodules` to pull the latest changes.
-If you are already familair with the configuration and requirements, you can skip to the build command in section [Execute deployment](#execute-deployment).
+If you are already familiar with the configuration and requirements, you can skip to the build command in section [Execute deployment](#execute-deployment).

 ## **Deployment steps**